Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Industrial Application, Deployment, and Reproducibility

 \subsection{On-Device Deployment and Runtime}

-Models are exported to ONNX and compiled with TensorRT; where available, fused depthwise/SSM kernels reduce tail latency.
-Latency percentiles and sustainable FPS (including pre-/post-processing and EVT evaluation) follow the streaming protocol in Section~\ref{sec:results-online}.
-On both CPU and Jetson, PG--TMT maintains sub-\SI{10}{ms} median (\(p_{50}\)) latency with narrow \(p_{90}/p_{99}\), leaving headroom for on-device EVT, logging, and telemetry (Table~\ref{tab:latency-complexity}).
-For context, six edge-class backbones (DS-ConvNet-XS, Tiny-TCN-XS, LSTM-XS, ResNet1D-XS, SSM-Only, LocalAttn-Only) are evaluated under identical preprocessing and EVT pipelines; their end-to-end latencies are reported alongside.
+Models are exported to ONNX and compiled with TensorRT; where available, fused kernels and FP16 execution reduce tail latency for embedded deployment, consistent with real-time fault diagnosis on resource-constrained IIoT devices~\cite{Hu2024IoTJSiameseBearing}.
+Latency percentiles and sustainable FPS (including preprocessing and postprocessing and EVT evaluation) follow the protocol in Section~\ref{sec:results-online}.
+On both CPU and Jetson, PG-TMT maintains low median latency with narrow \(p_{90}/p_{99}\), leaving headroom for on-device EVT, logging, and telemetry (Table~\ref{tab:latency-complexity}).
+For context, six edge-class backbones (DS-ConvNet-XS, Tiny-TCN-XS, LSTM-XS, ResNet1D-XS, SSM-Only, LocalAttn-Only) are evaluated under identical pipelines, with end-to-end latencies reported alongside.